 But in closing, these are good enough for me and I don’t want to buy another kit just to be pile in spares so paying the Php798 (around $20US) is fair enough for me.
 The shipment was sent within a week so really cool and the seller responds literally round-the-clock so very impressive.

 So there you have it, if you don’t want to deal with a middleman buying service to get your parts from Japan or South Korea, you can check out this store in Shopee Philippines.
 If you’re in Malaysia or another Shopee region, the page could be there but I have not checked.
 I’ve also checked if the seller is in Aliexpress but couldn’t find them.
-If you’re somewhere else other than the Philippines, you can head over to Mecha Parts Guy for an active Gundam replacement parts for your model kit.
+If you’re somewhere else other than the Philippines, you may want to contact your Bandai Namcoi distributor first for Gundam replacement parts for your model kit, otherwise there’s no global service that currently no other global service that offers this so you may want to try looking for built kits or 2nd-hand spares from Facebook marketplace, Ebay or the likes.
+If you’re a member of any gunpla group whether in Facebook, Discord or Reddit, try to help a brother out as well and if you got parts you’re not using, please consider helping out and making them available.